 To make reviewing translated content valuable and scalable, the process needs to be measurable and part of an overarching strategy.
 Your strategy should also relate back to the source content as it is created.
 It’s best to think of your content as an integral aspect of your wider localisation processes.

-The first step is to define the goals of your In-Country Review cycle and create a measurable list of criteria to achieve them.
+The first step is to define the goals of your Client Review cycle and create a measurable list of criteria to achieve them.
 Remember to include criteria that will add value – casually skimming a translated document won’t be enough to make your content truly a part of your brand identity.

 Integrate your vision